fostroll/junky/doc/README_DATASETS.md

 `.transform()` methods.

-**part_kwargs** is a `dict` of format: *{\<name>: kwargs, ...}*, where one can specify separate keyword args for `.transform()` metod of certain nested `Dataset` objects.
+**part_kwargs** is a `dict` of format: *{\<name>: kwargs, ...}*, where one can specify separate keyword args for `.transform()` method of certain nested `Dataset` objects.

 If **save** is `False`, we'll return the stacked result of objects' returns.